 In accordance with United States generally accepted accounting principles, or U.S. GAAP, assets transferred between entities under common control are accounted for at historical cost similar to a pooling of interests, and the financial statements of previously separate companies for all periods under common control prior to the acquisition are restated on a consolidated basis.

 Variations in the amount and timing of gains and losses on our investments can be significant.
-The results of our Real Estate and Home Fashion segments are seasonal while our Automotive segment is moderately seasonal.

 Other Significant Events

 Declaration of Distribution on Depositary Units